camillo29/camillo29/README.md

-Hi, I’m Politechnika Świętokrzyska graduate with IT engineer title (3.5 year study), currently student on Politechnika Krakowska, working towards master degree.
+Hi, I’m Politechnika Świętokrzyska graduate with IT engineer title (3.5 year study), currently student on Politechnika Krakowska, working towards masters degree.
 I’m interested in fullstack web development (mainly Java (Spring) as Backend and ReactJS as frontend and SQL databases) as well as gamedev (C# with Unity)

 Skill set: